real2two/scuffed_rooms/README.md

         publicByDefault: true // default: true (won't do anything if quickJoin is disabled.)
     },

-    // The template becomes set to ws.data.
+    // The template becomes set to <room>.data for rooms, and <ws>.data for players.
     template: {
         room: {
             hello: "world"